NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Come try out for the Northeastern Rock Climbing Team!
 We are a competitive team that trains and competes at the local, divisional, and national level through USA Climbing's Collegiate Series.

-Tryouts will be scored in a redpoint bouldering format to fill in our roster spots for the **Fa;l semester**.
+Tryouts will be scored in a redpoint bouldering format to fill in our roster spots for the **Fall semester**.

 **Tryout Dates:**